- tennis tips

 This basically negates any benefit you may gain from hitting your forehand inside out, so don’t be afraid to change it up and go inside in, simply to keep your opponent on their toes.

 The idea of hitting the inside-out forehand is to build the point and push your opponent out of their comfort zone, not necessarily to win the point outright then and there.

 With this in mind, you should aim to play with a lot of net clearance and therefore margin for error.

-One of the key elements to hitting the inside out forehand that some players may not even consider is actually recognising your opportunities to use the shot before they arise.
+One of the key elements to hitting the inside-out forehand that some players may not even consider is actually recognizing your opportunities to use the shot before they arise.

 Seeing your opponent move to their backhand side and open up their racket face, or reach for the ball with one hand will tell you that they are about to hit a slice backhand.

 Seeing them rush over to the ball on either wing and lunge like they are under pressure is a clear sign that they won’t be attacking the ball.
 Instead, they will be throwing up a loopier shot that you may be able to attack.